All in stock items will be dispatched same day from our fully stocked warehouse

 As with the first aid kits; a fire extinguisher is arguably an essential piece of safety equipment that should be present in any environment.
 There are a few different types of fire extinguishers; generally, laboratories will require a few different kinds in order to combat different types of fire.
-The best information on fire extinguishers can be found on the Fire Safety Advice Centre’s website.

 As well as extinguishers, Fire blankets are also an essential piece of safety equipment.
 These blankets cut off the fire’s source of oxygen, helping to kill the flames without needing to spray an extinguisher, potentially damaging any nearby chemicals, particles or equipment.

 Here at EduLab, we stock a wide range of health and safety equipment suitable laboratories and schools lab use: